Board Positions up For Election

 If you have an interest in serving and have questions do not hesitate to contact the district office at 785-594-2721 and speak with either Cory Countryman, Board Clerk or Paul Dorathy, Superintendent.
 You may also contact any present school board member as they can share details about the responsibilities of the position.
 Each position serves a four year term.

-June 1 is the deadline to file to run for a board position, with the election occurring in November and the elected board members terms set to begin January of 2018.
+June 1 is the deadline to file to run for a board position, with the election occurring in November and the elected board members terms set to begin in January of 2018.
 You can file to run at the County Clerk’s office located in Lawrence at 1100 Massachusetts Street.

 Our mission is: Teaching and Learning for Excellence